Politics in Luton: East of England Regional Assembly

-Whilst not a directly elected body, the East of England Regional Assembly is responsible for promoting the economic, environmental and social well-being of the East England region.
-It is made up of representatives from councils across the region, business organisations, public sector agencies, education and training bodies, trade unions and co-operatives and the voluntary and community sector.
+Whilst not a directly elected body, the East of England Regional Assembly was responsible between 1999 and 2010 for promoting the economic, environmental and social well-being of the East England region.
+It was made up of representatives from councils across the region, business organisations, public sector agencies, education and training bodies, trade unions and co-operatives and the voluntary and community sector.

 Police and Crime Commissioner

-The Police and Crime Commissioner is a Bedfordshire county wide post and is held for the Conservative Party by Festus Akinbusoye.
+The Police and Crime Commissioner is a Bedfordshire county-wide post.
+As of May 2024, the post is held by John Tizard for Labour.